apache/nuttx/tools/README.txt

     DIRLINK = $(TOPDIR)/tools/copydir.bat
     DIRUNLINK = (TOPDIR)/tools/unlink.bat

-  Note that this will copy directories.  ;ink.bat might also be used in this case.  link.bat will attempt to create a symbolic link using the NTFS mklink.exe command instead of copying files.
+  Note that this will copy directories.  link.bat might also be used in this case.  link.bat will attempt to create a symbolic link using the NTFS mklink.exe command instead of copying files.
 That logic, however, has not been verified as of this writing.